-During testing of five overdue balances listed in the Overdue Case Account reports, we noted that two such balances, totaling \$10,197, one of which was for overdue liquidated damages, did not have subsequent action taken by the County Court - such as the issuance of warrants and/or suspensions or declaration of certain overdue balances as uncollectible - to ensure collection and/or resolution of the balances.
-The last activity on these cases was in October 2019 and October 2021.
-As of March 31, 2022, the overdue balances found in the Overdue Case Account reports, excluding restitution judgments, totaled \$19,188.
+During testing of seven overdue balances, five, totaling \$6,994, did not have subsequent action taken by the County Court, such as the issuance of warrants and/or suspensions or declaration of certain overdue balances as uncollectible, to ensure collection and/or resolution of the balances.
+As of February 28, 2023, overdue balances, excluding restitution judgments, totaled \$34,040.